By-Laws of Matawan Aberdeen Chamber of Commerce, Inc.

-(b) The President (co-presidents) shall have power to fill all vacancies on the Board by direct appointment of a replacement to fill the remaining term.
+(b) The President shall have the power to fill all vacancies on the Board by direct appointment of a replacement to fill the remaining term.

-(c) The Executive Board and/or Committee Chairs shall submit at its annual meeting held in June, a full report of the work and finances of the organization.
+(c) The Executive Board and/or Committee Chairs shall submit at its annual State of the Chamber meeting held in November, a full report of the work and finances of the organization.

-(d) An executive Committee consisting of the elected officers of the Chamber shall submit business affairs of the Chamber to the Board of Directors for discussion and then have full power to act on decisions made by the board, in order to expedite progress of the Chamber.
+(d) An Executive Committee consisting of the elected officers of the Chamber shall submit business affairs of the Chamber to the Board of Directors for discussion and then have full power to act on decisions made by the board, in order to expedite the progress of the Chamber.

 Section 2.
 Composition

-As near as practical, the thirteen (13) member Board of Directors shall have balanced representation from retail, industrial, construction, professional services, financial institutions and agricultural interests distributed throughout its geographical trade area.
+As near as practicable, the thirteen (13) member Board of Directors shall have balanced representation from retail, industrial, construction, professional services,

-(a) On or before February 1 of each year, the President (co-presidents) with approval of the Board of Directors shall appoint a nominating committee of three members.
+By the end of February, the President with the approval of the Board of Directors shall appoint a nominating committee of three members.
 The committee shall be made up of one current board member and two general members.
 The Nomination Committee shall place in nomination one nominee for each vacancy occurring on the Board of Directors.
 Nominees are to be chosen so as to maintain as near as practical, the composition of the Board as provided in Article IV, Section 2.

-(b) It shall be the duty of the Nominating Committee to interview each of the candidates thus selected prior to placing their names on the ballot and to secure their pledge and file a list of such nominees recommended with the Board of Directors no later than April 1.
+(b) It shall be the duty of the Nominating Committee to interview each of the candidates thus selected prior to placing their names on the ballot and to secure their pledge and file a list of such nominees recommended by the Board of Directors no later than May 1.

 Section 4.
 Supervision of Election

-(b) The Board shall declare vacant the seat of any member of the Board who shall absent himself /herself from four consecutive regular meeting, except under unusual circumstances.
+(b) The Board shall declare vacant the seat of any member of the Board who shall absent himself /herself from three consecutive regular meeting, except under unusual circumstances.

 Section 5.
 Office Administrator

-The Vice President of Administration, with the approval of the Executive Board shall employ an Office Administrator.
+The Vice President of Administration, with a secondary interview and the approval of the Executive Board member shall employ an Office Administrator.
 The compensation of the Office Administrator shall be determined by the Board of Directors and he/she shall serve at the pleasure of the Board.

 ARTICLE V- OFFICERS